-U23 PACCers who have been selected to the State or National team, or have been racing at the national level regularly may be eligible for our Junior Racing Scholarships.
+Earlier this year PACC invited junior and U23 members who have been selected to the State or National team, or have been racing at the national level regularly to apply for our Junior and U23 Racing Scholarships.
 The cash scholarships are intended to be used to support of travel, accommodation and kit purchases.
-The eligibility period is the club financial year - between 1 April - 31 March and recipients are announced at the club's AGM.